GCX-HCI/grandcentrix-kotlin-either/README.md

 There is also a `mapFailure {}` function which is the opposite of `map`.
 It simply maps the `Failure` result using provided lambda.
 In case of `Success` it just passes through the success value untouched.

-It can be useful if you want to take some action based on the type of failure you received or if you want to map the some domain type exception to a public api exception:
+It can be useful if you want to take some action based on the type of failure you received or if you want to map a domain type exception to a public api exception:

 ```kotlin
 getUserDataOrFail().mapFailure {